amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 In the above list, the first-person pronominal form of the reconstructed Proto-Indo-European `h₁eǵ(oH/Hom)`, `eǵoH` is closer to the Greek and Latin forms `egó`, `ēgo`, `ego` etc. rather than the Sanskrit `ahaṁ`.
 These forms clearly have a vowel that is close to the self-referential root vowel `æ`.
-The same self-referential root vowel `æ` is also found in the reconstructed first-person plural forms `uei`, `weh` I do not know the reason behind choosing these forms while reconstructing the Proto-Indo-European language and I will be grateful if knowledgeable readers point me to relevant works.
+The same self-referential root vowel `æ` is also found in the reconstructed first-person plural forms `uei`, `weh`.
+I do not know the reason behind choosing these forms while reconstructing the Proto-Indo-European language and I will be grateful if knowledgeable readers point me to relevant works.
 But choosing these forms seems to be consistent with the result that the vowel `æ` is the first-person pronominal root,